tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - ScalarInverse(x): Compute the multiplicative inverse of input scalar x modulo the order of the edwards25519 group, 2^252+27742317777372353535851937790883648493, as defined in {{!RFC7748}}.
+- Ed25519-KeyGen(sk): Produce signing scalar s and hash input prefix as described Sections 5.1.5 and Section 5.1.6 in {{RFC8032}}.
 - Ed25519-Verify(pk, msg, sig): Verify the signature sig over input message msg against the Ed25519 public key pk, as defined in {{RFC8032, Section 5.1.7}}, producing a boolean value indicating success.
-- Ed25519-BlindSign(sk, r, msg): Sign input message msg using the Ed25519 private key sk blinded by the scalar r.
-This is the same as the Sign procedure defined in
+- Ed25519-MaskSign(sk, msg, r, mask): Sign input message msg using the Ed25519 private key sk blinded by the scalar r and hash input prefix blinded by mask.
+This is the same as the Sign procedure defined in {{RFC8032, Section 5.1.6}} with two modifications:
-  {{RFC8032, Section 5.1.6}} with one modification.
-In particular, the secret scalar `s` derived from `h` is blinded by `r` before use in the rest of the procedure.
+  First, the secret scalar `s` derived from `h` is blinded by `r` before use in the rest of the procedure.
+Second, the message hash prefix is blinded by mask using XOR, i.e., new_prefix = xor(prefix, mask).
 The rest of the procecure is the same.
   This produces an opaque string of 64 bytes.

-In pseudocode descriptions below, integer multiplication of two Ed25519 scalar values is denoted by the '*' operator.
-For example, the product of two scalars `x` and `y` is denoted as `x * y`.

 ## Client Behavior {#client-stable-mapping}